fc-io/working-with-alvis-from-ki/README.md

 When ssh-ing to alvis you need to be on sunet.
 You are automatically on sunet on the KI wired network or eduroam.

 However, when working from home you need a sutable VPN.
 Sadly the KI VPN won't help you out.
-What you can do instead is to use the Chalmers credentials provided to you when getting access to Alvis to connect through chalmers VPN(eduVPN).
+What you can do instead is to use the Chalmers credentials provided to you when getting access to Alvis to connect through chalmers VPN (eduVPN).

 ## Gettings started

+## local ssh config

+TODO: add alvis to ~/.ssh/config
+TODO: setup credentials

 ## Check for available GPU nodes